 Renewing your handicap placard requires filling out a new application with notarization and another certification of your disability by a medical professional.
 License plate renewals are taken care of with your renewed vehicle registration.

 We have licensed physicians available in every state ready to evaluate you to determine your eligibility for a handicap license plate or placard.
-If you believe you may qualify for a handicap parking sticker in Kentucky, be sure to contact us.
+If you believe you may qualify for a handicap parking permit in Kentucky, be sure to contact us.